Ali-Azmoud/persian_datepicker/README.md

 A persian ( farsi ) datepicker for flutter.
 **two mostly used functions: jalali-to-gregorian and gregorian-to-jalali are added to package** to avoid adding other packages to just do the date conversion.

-to see an example, refer to `Date Conversion` section in this page.
+to see an example of date conversion, refer to `Date Conversion` section in this page.

 ### Usage